 Merit-based Tuition Scholarships

 The School of Law offers merit-based tuition awards to select admitted applicants.
 These decisions are made through a committee process and take into consideration factors such as leadership skills, years of work experience, academic achievements and overcoming adversity.
+Merit-based scholarships can only be applied to tuition.

 Public Interest Law Scholarship